-When is Election Day?1 Who are citizens voting for on Election Day?1 Who can vote in the country?1 How many registered voters are there?1 What is the structure of the government?1 How many candidates are participating in the October 9 elections?1 What is the gender balance within the candidate list?2 What is the election management body?
+When is Election Day?
+1 , and the second Who are citizens voting for on Election Day?
+1 Who can vote in the country?
+1 How many registered voters are there?
+1 What is the structure of the government?
+1 How many candidates are participating in the November 20 elections?
+1 What is the gender balance within the candidate list?
+2 What is the election management body?
 What are its powers?
-How many polling places are set up on Election Day?
-Is out-of-country voting allowed?
-How will voters with disabilities cast their ballots?
-Where are voting, counting and tabulation held?4 When will official results be announced?4 Who can observe during Election Day?
-How can they get accreditation?4 Resources5
+3 How many polling places are set up on Election Day?
+3 Is out-of-country voting allowed?
+3 How will voters with disabilities cast their ballots?
+3 Where are voting, counting and tabulation held?
+4 When will official results be announced?
+4 Who can observe during Election Day?
+How can they get accreditation?
+4 Pacaureae